IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/user_interface.rst

 User Interface Reference
 ========================

-This section covers the general user interface of BlenderBIM.
-User interface documentation does not cover any specific use case but provides a general reference of BlenderBIM UI.
+This section covers the general user interface of Bonsai.
+User interface documentation does not cover any specific use case but provides a general reference of Bonsai UI.

 The documentation doesn't cover Blender UI, but makes references to `Blender documentation <https://docs.blender.org/manual/en/latest/interface/index.html>`__ where appropriate.